 Many people prefer speaking behind a podium when giving presentations.
 While podiums can be useful for holding notes, they create a barrier between you and the audience.
 People might get the impression that you are hiding from them.

-Observe your favorite speakers, see what you like the most during their speech – and then show that on the stage.
+Observe your favorite speakers, see what you like the most about their public speaking – and then show that on the stage.
 If you are comfortable with sharing your personal stories, go on with that.
 It might be an additional way to connect with your audience.

 Even though you are an expert on a certain subject, don’t limit yourself to speaking about that only.